30 Brilliant Large Group Games and Workshop Activities

 Helium Stick

 The Helium stick group activity gives a simple challenge to teams that require teamwork and coordination to manage.
-It’s one of our favorite fun group activities.
 People are lined up in two rows facing each other, 5 to 10 people per row, depending on the length of the sticks you have for the game.
 Participants point with their index finger and hold their arms out in a way that a stick can be horizontally laid on their index fingers.

 The task is to lower the stick to the ground while everyone’s index fingers stay in contact with the rod.
 Why Helium Stick?
-Often, the stick will rise first!
+Often, the stick will rise first, like helium!

-You can easily scale this activity for larger groups, just have as many sticks as the number of lines you will create, and the sub-groups will compete against each other who manages to lower their stick first.
-Large group games with a sense of competition can be great for bringing people together – try mixing teams if you’re working with multiple departments and encourage people who don’t normally interact to work together in this group activity.
+You can easily scale this activity for larger teams, just have as many sticks as the number of lines you will create, and the sub-groups will compete against each other who manages to lower their stick first.
+A gentle sense of competition can be great for bringing people together – try mixing teams if you’re working with multiple departments and encourage people who don’t normally interact to work together in this group activity.

 History Map

-Creating something collaboratively is a wonderful way of building team spirit in a large group.
+Creating something collaboratively is a wonderful way of building team spirit with a large group or party.
 When we find time to reflect on our shared history and create something tangible as a result, even better!

 Begin by rolling out a large piece of paper and draw a timeline representing a shared project, experience or the history of your group.
 Next, instruct everyone to use the materials provided (colored pens, pencils, even collage materials!) to add memorable experiences and moments to the timeline.
 History Map is a great activity to run with any number of people, though be sure you bring enough materials for everyone to get involved!